Fcia training course

 Who should attend?

-Engineers, scientists, organisational change practitioners, service architects, program and planning managers, web developers, chief technical officers, service provider portfolio strategists / leads, business strategists and consultants wishing to achieve an AI qualification.
+Engineers, scientists, organisational change practitioners, service architects, program and planning managers, web developers, chief technical officers, service provider portfolio strategists/leads, business strategists and consultants wishing to achieve an AI qualification.
+The training is suitable for people who want to try their hands on apprenticeships in fire resistance and want expertise in firestop products.
+This is helpful for suppliers, employer, buildings, and manufacturers.

-Anyone with an interest in (or need to implement) artificial intelligence in an organisation, especially those working in areas such as science, engineering, knowledge engineering, finance, education or IT services.
+Anyone with an interest in (or needs to implement) artificial intelligence in an organisation, especially those working in areas such as science, engineering, flooring, engineering, finance, education or IT services.

 Ethical and Sustainable Human and Artificial Intelligence (20%)